Primary election: Primary classifications

 While it is clear that the closed/semi-closed/semi-open/open classification commonly used by scholars studying primary systems does not fully explain the highly nuanced differences seen from state to state, still, it is very useful and has real-world implications for the electorate, election officials, and the candidates themselves.

 As far as the electorate is concerned, the extent of participation allowed to weak partisans and independents depends almost solely on which of the aforementioned categories best describes their state's primary system.
-Clearly, open and semi-open systems favor this type of voter, since they can choose which primary they vote in on a yearly basis under these models.
+Open and semi-open systems favor this type of voter, since they can choose which primary they vote in on a yearly basis under these models.
 In closed primary systems, true independents are, for all practical purposes, shut out of the process.

 This classification further affects the relationship between primary elections and election commissioners and officials.
 The more open the system, the greater the chance of raiding, or voters voting in the other party's primary in hopes of getting a weaker opponent chosen to run against a strong candidate in the general election.
 Raiding has proven stressful to the relationships between political parties, who feel cheated by the system, and election officials, who try to make the system run as smoothly as possible.

 Perhaps the most dramatic effect this classification system has on the primary process is its influence on the candidates themselves.
 Whether a system is open or closed dictates the way candidates run their campaigns.
 In a closed system, from the time a candidate qualifies to the day of the primary, they tend to have to cater to partisans, who tend to lean to the more extreme ends of the ideological spectrum.
 In the general election, under the assumptions of the median voter theorem, the candidate must move more towards the center in hopes of capturing a plurality.